Linkin8er/School/README.md

 Written by Nicholas Stephani
 These are all of my programs written in school since Fall 2022.
-These include my classes in: AI, Software Engineering, Cyber Security, Statistics, Data Structures, and Datamining
+These include my classes in: AI, Software Engineering, Cyber Security, Statistics, Data Structures, Data Mining, and Computer Vision